1) Contributes to study design and coordinates implementation options with program partners.

 9) Will supervise other research staff.

-1) Knowledge of workforce development institutions and policy.
+1) Knowledge of workforce development institutions and policy and/or universal basic income.

-2) Prior experience working with local organizations in workforce development.
+2) Prior experience working with local organizations in workforce development or other social services.

 3) Strong project management skills with exceptional attention to detail.